Don Beyer: Political career

 Beyer was elected lieutenant governor of Virginia in 1989, defeating Republican state senator Edwina P. Dalton.
-He was reelected in 1993, defeating Republican Michael Farris 54%-46%, as Republicans George Allen and Jim Gilmore were elected on the same ballot as governor and attorney general, respectively.
+He was reelected in the 1993, defeating Republican Michael Farris, 54% to 46%, as Republicans George Allen and Jim Gilmore were elected on the same ballot as governor and attorney general, respectively.

-Farris's close connection to conservative leaders such as Jerry Falwell of the Moral Majority, Pat Robertson of the Christian Coalition and Phyllis Schlafly of the Eagle Forum, as well as his adherence to the Quiverfull movement, stirred deep-seated feelings and led some prominent Virginia Republicans such as U.S. Senator John Warner to support Beyer rather than Farris.
+Farris's close connection to conservative leaders such as Jerry Falwell of the Moral Majority, Pat Robertson of the Christian Coalition and Phyllis Schlafly of the Eagle Forum, as well as his adherence to the Quiverfull movement, were controversial and led some prominent Virginia Republicans such as Senator John Warner to support Beyer rather than Farris.

 During his tenure as lieutenant governor, Beyer served as president of the Virginia Senate.
-He chaired the Virginia Economic Recovery Commission, the Virginia Commission on Sexual Assault, the Virginia Commission on Disabilities, the Poverty Commission and was co-founder of the Northern Virginia Technology Council, an outgrowth of the Chamber of Commerce.
+He chaired the Virginia Economic Recovery Commission, the Virginia Commission on Sexual Assault, the Virginia Commission on Disabilities and the Poverty Commission and co-founded the Northern Virginia Technology Council, an outgrowth of the Chamber of Commerce.
 He was active in promoting high-tech industries and led the fight to eliminate disincentives in the Virginia Tax Code to high-tech research and development.

-He is also credited with writing the original welfare reform legislation in Virginia.
+He is also credited with writing Virginia's original welfare reform legislation.

-Beyer was the Democratic nominee for governor in 1997, losing to Republican Jim Gilmore.
+Beyer was the Democratic nominee for governor in 1997 and lost to Republican Jim Gilmore.
 He served as Finance Chairman for Mark Warner's Political Action Committee, "Forward Together", and as the National Treasurer for the 2004 presidential campaign of former Vermont Governor Howard Dean.
 After Dean withdrew from the race, he served as chairman of the John Kerry campaign in Virginia.

 In 2007–08, Beyer endorsed and campaigned extensively for presidential candidate Barack Obama.
 He chaired the Mid Atlantic Finance Council of Obama for America campaign and served on the campaign's National Finance Council.

 The Democratic National Committee appointed Beyer to serve at the 2008 DNC Convention on the Credentials Committee.

 Following the 2008 election, President-elect Obama asked Beyer to head up the transition team at the Department of Commerce.

-Obama nominated Beyer for United States Ambassador to Switzerland and Liechtenstein on June 12, 2009.
+Obama nominated Beyer for United States ambassador to Switzerland and Liechtenstein on June 12, 2009.
 In December 2010, Beyer attracted public attention when it was reported that he had warned the Swiss government against offering asylum to WikiLeaks publisher Julian Assange.
 In March 2013, Beyer received the Thomas Jefferson Award from American Citizens Abroad.
-The award is presented annually by ACA to recognize State Department members who have rendered outstanding service to Americans overseas.
-Beyer was recognized for organizing a series of town hall meetings where American citizens overseas could voice concerns and opinions to officials of the State Department.
+ACA presents the award annually to recognize State Department members who have rendered outstanding service to Americans overseas.
+Beyer was recognized for organizing a series of town hall meetings where American citizens overseas could voice concerns and opinions to State Department officials.
 He resigned as ambassador in May 2013.

 During the run-up to the 2020 primaries, Beyer endorsed Pete Buttigieg for president.
 He then endorsed Joe Biden on Super Tuesday.